DOI-USGS/gage-conditions-gif/README.md

 | Quarter 2 (Jan 1 - Mar 31) | April 1st                                                                   |
 | Quarter 3 (Apr 1 - Jun 30) | July 1st *(note that this timing can be tricky given the July 4th holiday)* |
 | Quarter 4 (Jul 1 - Sep 30) | October 1st |

-#### Update the dates

-Go to `viz_config.yml` and make sure that the start/end entries for both `vizDates` and `wheelDates` are appropriate. `vizDates` refer to the dates that will be shown as animation frames and for which data will be pulled. `wheelDates` should be the start/end dates for the current water year and are used to construct the date wheel visual on the bottom left of the animation.

-Next, scroll down in `viz_config.yml` and ensure that the field `title_cfg > subtitle` shows the appropriate dates.
-While you're at it, update the same field but in the commented out area which will be used later to create an Instagram version of the animation.

 #### Run code to download the data